politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP4.md

 [Another report](http://www.psiru.org/sites/default/files/2016-04-E-UK-public.pdf)
-argued that compensation could be provided only at the value of a company’s equity, making nationalising Britain’s electricity transmission and distribution infrastructure cost £8.4 billion[^1] (gas distribution would cost and additional £6.4 billion).
+argued that compensation could be provided only at the value of a company’s equity, making nationalising Britain’s electricity transmission and distribution infrastructure cost £8.4 billion[^1].
 Nationalising all of the Big 6 would cost £44.4 billion.
 However, there is no need to expropriate their supply businesses--these would simply become obsolete with the introduction of publicly-owned ones.
 As stated above, fossil fuel power plants would be left in the private sector--at least initially.
 Given that all of these companies have diverse energy portfolios, the cost of nationalising just nuclear and renewable generation can only be estimated.
+The Big 6 make up
+[about 70%](https://www.ofgem.gov.uk/chart/wholesale-electricity-generation-market-shares-company-2015-gb)
-The Big 6 make up [about 70%](https://www.ofgem.gov.uk/chart/wholesale-electricity-generation-market-shares-company-2015-gb) of the UK generation market.
+of the UK generation market.
 If all of their equity is in this portion of of their business, then the equity-value of the entire generation sector is about £63.4 billion.
 Nuclear and renewable sources supply [about 45%](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/513244/Press_Notice_March_2016.pdf) of Britain’s electricity, so the cost of nationalising this infrastructure should be about £30 billion.
 It must be stressed that this is an extremely pessimistic number, as it assumes all equity is tied up in generation infrastructure.

 As gas should be phased out and replaced with electricity, there is little point in nationalising this side of the energy industry.
 Should